lmdu/pyfastx/README.rst

 Get fastq keys
 ---------------

-Get all names of read as a list-like object.sz
+Get all names of read as a list-like object.

 .. code:: python